Terry Fox PROFYLE: Understanding the science

 Using the proteome, or a set of proteins expressed by an individual at a certain time, to study disease and identify new biomarkers, is the focus of this node.

-Model System Node
+Model Systems Node

-Partnership and Advocacy Node
+Partnership, Sustainability and Advocacy Node

 This group is engaged in raising funds, identifying partnering opportunities, and providing important advocacy support.
 Leader: Patrick Sullivan, childhood cancer research advocate and the president/founder of the Team Finn Foundation in Vancouver, B.C.